tbielawa/bitmath/docsite/source/module.rst

       ('/tmp/tmp.P5lqtyqwPh/some_files/deeper_files/second_file', Byte(13370.0))

-   If we wish to avoid having to write for-loops, We can collect the results into a list rather simply:
+   If we wish to avoid having to write for-loops, we can collect the results into a list rather simply:

    .. code-block:: python